An impartial platform for shared priorities

 Pathways to implementation

 We work across departments and across political cycles.
-The Collective is the principal cross-sector platform working alongside the Office for the Impact Economy in the Cabinet Office, providing independent convening and cross-sector expertise that complements the Office's institutional role.
+The Collective is a cross-sector platform working with government, providing independent convening and expertise from across the impact economy.

 Partnership with government